oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 OECD salaries used in this analysis are already expressed in PPP-adjusted USD, meaning differences in national price levels are partially incorporated into the salary measure.
 Dividing a PPP-adjusted salary by a separate Cost of Living Index therefore creates an exploratory comparative score rather than a direct measure of affordability.

 **3) Dataset coverage and time period**
  The analysis was limited to countries available in both the OECD salary dataset and the Numbeo Cost of Living dataset.
 Countries that could not be matched between the two sources were excluded, reducing the overall sample size.
-In addition, the analysis uses 2024 data only and therefore does not capture changes in salaries, living costs or purchasing power over time.
+In addition, the analysis uses only 2024 data and therefore does not capture changes in salaries, living costs, or purchasing power over time.

 **4) Use of national average salaries**
 National averages can mask substantial differences in income distribution, occupations and regions within each country.
-As a result, the reported average salary may not represent the earnings experienced by a typical individual.
+As a result, the reported average salary may not reflect the earnings of a typical individual.

 **5) Scope of the Salary Value Score (SVS)**
 SVS is a simplified comparative indicator based only on average annual salary and the Cost of Living Index.
 It does not account for additional factors such as taxation, housing costs, healthcare costs, social benefits or household composition.
 Therefore, it should not be interpreted as a complete measure of individual or household affordability.